 In the European Union, public sector organisations must comply with the Open Data and Public Sector Information Directive (ODPSI) that came into force in July 2019.
-The Directive focuses on the economic aspects of the re-use of information and introduces the concept of high-value data sets.
-Earth observation and environment, which are the focus of many Citizen Observatories, are second in the thematic categories of high-value data sets.
+This European Commission Directive focuses first on the economic aspects of the re-use of information and introduces the concept of high-value data sets.
+The second priority among the thematic categories of high-value data sets is Earth Observation and environment, which are the focus of many Citizen Observatories.
 The Aarhus Convention (by the United Nations Economic Commission for Europe) focuses on access to environmental information by citizens.
 These policies shape the context in which your Citizen Observatory has to function and with which it must comply.

 The Global Earth Observation System of Systems (GEOSS) offers a single access point via its geoportal, connecting users to various environmental monitoring systems around the world while promoting the use of common technical standards to support their use.
 Similarly, the European Open Science Cloud (EOSC) provides a virtual environment with open and seamless services for the storage, management, analysis and re-use of research data.

 Integrating available resources with mechanisms like GEOSS and EOSC, and leveraging their data management and FAIR principles, gives us a simple way to deal with open data obligations and to access research data across different disciplines while also promoting the use of open solutions and common standards for data sharing.

 GEOSS was developed by the Group on Earth Observation (GEO).
 GEO’s three Data Sharing Principles state that:

 - there will be full and open exchange of data, metadata and products shared within GEOSS, recognising relevant international instruments and national policies and legislation;

 - all shared data, metadata and products will be made available with a minimum time delay and at minimum cost; and